Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 ### Error Notificatons For Tasks

-Snowflake can push error notifications to a cloud messaging service when it encounters errors while executing tasks.
+You can also enable push notifications to a cloud messaging service when errors occur while tasks are being executed.
 For more information, please refer to the [documentation](https://docs.snowflake.com/en/user-guide/tasks-errors).

 <!-- ------------------------ -->
 ## Machine Learning